 Fasteners play a vital role in making several objects, which is why they’re used in many different industries.
-In this post, we’re going to explore the use of fasteners in the military and aerospace sectors.
+In this post, we’re going to explore the use of fasteners in custom military applications and the aerospace industry.

 What is a fastener?